reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerApp_QuizAppUsingOpenAPI.md

 ### Setting Up Controls

 1. Add the OpenAIGPT (Independent Publisher connector).
 Please note that a premium license is required.
+Enter the API key when prompted to create a new connection.
     ![OpenAI GPT](../images/PowerApp_QuizAppUsingOpenAPI/assets/OpenAIGPTDataSource.png)
 2. Add the following to the App OnStart to declare some variables that will be used in the app: